 The Sharon Academy provides a safe environment for students to learn.
 We strive to develop an educational community that is dedicated to caring for students, guiding them to make responsible choices and helping them grow as individuals and members of their community.
 We base this policy on the belief that students can make healthy decisions that can positively impact themselves, their peers, their family and the community.
-Each individual in the community has a responsibility to herself/himself and to others to keep The Sharon Academy an environment free of alcohol and other drugs.
+Each individual in the community has a responsibility to themself and to others to keep The Sharon Academy an environment free of substances.
+This procedure applies whenever school is in session, and when students are engaged in school-sanctioned activities on school property or on other sites.
+This will include transportation to and from school and travel to and from school-sanctioned events.